TrudAX/denistrunin-blog/src/draft/xpptools-fileintegdmf/index.md

 In one of my last posts I described a sample approach for a [periodic file-based integration using X++](https://denistrunin.com/xpptools-fileintegledger) custom code.
 The external system creates files on the Azure file share, then D365FO pulls these files, parses and processes them.
 One of the comments on this post was why DMF is not used for such tasks.

-That is a perfectly valid comment, given to the fact that if you want to develop a custom import you need to do a lot of programming, like create staging tables and forms, implement a file parsing and create the final document via X++ code.
+That is a perfectly valid comment, given that if you want to develop a custom import you need to do a lot of programming, like create staging tables and forms, implement a file parsing and create the final document via X++ code.

-In this blog post I will show how DMF can be used in the same framework in order to implement periodic files import.
+In this blog post I will show how DMF can be used in the same framework in order to implement a periodic files import.

 ## Task description

-We have an incoming folder in **Azure file share** that contains a set of files and we need to import them via DMF.
-In this example I will use “Customer group” entity in Excel format.
-Also let's implement a multi-company import, a company code will be specified for a file as a first characters before "_"
+We have an incoming folder in the **Azure file share** that contains a set of files and we need to import them via DMF.
+In this example I will use a “Customer group” entity in Excel format.
+Also let's implement a multi-company import.
+A company code will be specified for a file as a first characters before "_".

 We need to import these files in D365FO and view the import status per file.